ConductionNL/conduction-theme/README.md

   - 1.0.52:
     - Updated table tokens for Noordwijk theme.
+    - Added Footer content tokens to all themes.
+    - Updated breadcumb tokens for Conduction theme.
   - 1.0.51: Added mobile tokens to footer-background-image in all themes.
   - 1.0.50: Updated select tokens in all themes.
   - 1.0.49: Updated Table-row hover color in Noordwijk theme.